dmfrancisco/blocks/README.md

 sass --watch scss:www/css
 ```

-To update the icons and splashscreen, move the files inside `www/res` to the appropriate directories.
+To update the icons and splashscreen, move the files inside `res` to the appropriate directories.